isl/FastCat/README.md

 **Dependency**

 FastCat uses [handsontable](https://handsontable.com/) library for some data entry functionalities.
-If you use this project for commercial purposes you need to purchase a license from [here](https://handsontable.com/pricing).
+If you use this project for commercial purposes (whether in internal or externally facing projects), you need to purchase a [Handsontable license](https://handsontable.com/pricing).

 **Set up**

 This project is written mainly in JavaScript so it can be deployed directly on a web server (eg. Tomcat v7 or greater).

-**Configuration**
+**Database configuration**

 FastCat uses [CouchDB](https://couchdb.apache.org/) and [PouchDB](https://pouchdb.com/) for storing and syncronizing all the data so a basic configuration must be done by editing the database urls in the
 /js/global.js file